simoncblyth/opticks/notes/issues/geant4_opticks_integration/tconcentric_distrib.rst

 * t discrep, known GROUPVEL problem still there : now that have G4 and OP live both at once can fix this

-* yz polarization distribs followin DR REFLECT_DIFFUSE are discrepant
+* RESOLVED : yz polarization distribs followin DR SURFACE_DREFLECT are discrepant, see  :doc:`SURFACE_DREFLECT_diffuse_reflection`

 tconcentric agreement sufficient to move on to distribs
 ----------------------------------------------------------

 ::